-Head of subject: Mrs Hale
+Head of subject: Mrs Hale Exam board: Pearson Edexcel Exam code/s: 1CH0 Entry requirements: None

-Exam code/s: 1CHO

-Entry requirements for GCSE:None

 Chemistry is divided into 3 subsections:

 Physical chemistry deals with states of matter and energy changes.
 It gives a tour through solids, liquids, gases and solutions in terms of energy, behaviour and particle arrangement.
 It investigates the physical transitions between different states.
 It covers rates of reaction and equilibria.
 It explores whether energy is released or used by a reaction and how we can measure and compare this.